 Third, the age distribution is assumed to remain unchanged over time.
 We have minimised the effect of demographic changes by calculating the numbers of CRS cases each year using the actual projected numbers of livebirths until 2050.

 Fourth, for each scenario, vaccination occurs on the same day each year.
-This is unrealistic and may result in optimistic predictions of the speed at which the incidence decreases after introducing vaccination, although it probably did not substantially affect predictions of the long-term impact.
+This is unrealistic and may result in optimistic predictions of the speed at which the incidence decreases after introducing vaccination.
+However, it probably did not substantially affect predictions of the long-term impact.

+We also note that the model does not include any effects of seasonality or metapopulation dynamics, such as those discussed in other recent models [5].
+Data on these effects are limited for Vietnam.
+Studies using TSIR (Time-series Susceptible-Infectious-Recovered) models applied to district-level rubella data from Mexico[21] found regional variation in the amount of transmission and the extent to which transmission varied seasonally.
+As shown in Figures 2-3, the amount of transmission influences both the impact of vaccination and the CRS incidence.
+Therefore, incorporating regional variation in the amount of transmission would have led to regional variation in the impact of vaccination in the CRS incidence.
+On the other hand, incorporating seasonal variation in transmission does not appear to affect the minimum level of vaccination coverage required to prevent increases in the burden of CRS[5], suggesting that incorporating its effect in our analyses would not have affected our conclusions.

+According to routine surveillance of CRS in Vietnam, established in 2011[22] 232 babies were born with CRS.
 Model predictions of the numbers of CRS cases for each seroprofile greatly exceeded those observed, although these were within the 95% range of predictions from the medium-high transmission profile.
-These discrepancies reflect difficulties in reporting and detecting CRS cases.
-For example, the reported number of cases included data from hospital-based sentinel sites, which could have missed some cases who were born at home or were aborted spontaneously or with medical assistance.
-Also, deafness, a common manifestation of CRS, is difficult to detect in young children, and may manifest itself several years after infection[19].
-Finally, rubella-specific IgM, which is used for laboratory confirmation, is thought to be detectable in about 60% of those aged 6-12 months[20].
+The discrepancy between the observed and estimated number of cases reflects difficulties in reporting and detecting CRS cases.
+For example, the reported number of cases included data from hospital-based sentinel sites, which could have missed some cases whose mothers did not access the health services and were born at home.
+Cases which were aborted spontaneously or with medical assistance would have also been missed in routine surveillance.
+Also, deafness, a common manifestation of CRS, is difficult to detect in young children, and will therefore usually be identified several years after infection[23].
+Thus, cases for whom deafness is the sole manifestation of CRS are unlikely to be included in surveillance statistics.
+Finally, rubella-specific IgM, which is used for laboratory confirmation, is thought to be detectable in about 60% of those aged 6-12 months[24].

-We have assumed that the amount of contact between younger and older individuals was 70% of that between older individuals, based on data from European contact surveys[16].
-Recent data[17] suggest that whilst the Vietnamese reported fewer daily numbers of contacts than their European counterparts, the age-dependency in contact was similar for both locations, suggesting that our assumption about reduced contact between children and adults may be pessimistic.
-We also note that the model has not accounted for spatial heterogeneity in transmission, which may influence the impact of control strategies[21].
+We have assumed that the amount of contact between younger and older individuals was 70% of that between older individuals, based on data from European contact surveys[18].
+Recent data[19] suggest that whilst the Vietnamese reported fewer daily numbers of contacts than their European counterparts, the age-dependency in contact was similar for both locations, suggesting that our assumption about reduced contact between children and adults may be pessimistic..